That seemingly innocent faucet drip

 Dirty, clogged A/C

 553886722/ShutterstockIf it ain't broke, don't fix it, right?
 That phrase doesn't apply here.
 Central air conditioning is a major monthly cost.
 We're happy to hear it humming along and think nothing of it until something goes wrong.
 "One of the main things homeowners don't realize is that a dirty air filter, low refrigerant levels, and dirty or clogged A/C units can cost more to operate," says John Collins owner of Air Doctor, LLC.
-(Fighting allergens is also harder with dirty A/C filters) "The A/C system can run up to 30 percent longer in a 24-hour period.
+"The A/C system can run up to 30 percent longer in a 24-hour period.
 The increased electrical use can cost an extra $50 or more per month," says Collins.
-Maintenance is key but so are these tips to cut A/C costs.
 "The homeowner should schedule A/C maintenance at least every other year for the first 10 years and then annually after that," says Collins.
+Every homeowner needs to know these 35 things.

 Old, leaky windows